raghavg97/PINN_Stan/README.md

 This is the repository for the Physics-informed Neural Networks with Stan activation function.
+More comprehensive case studies will be added soon...

 Cite this Paper - **Self-scalable Tanh (Stan): Faster Convergence and Better Generalization in Physics-informed Neural Networks** [https://doi.org/10.48550/arXiv.2204.12589]